TunHub Integration

 Primary and Standby Channels must have different public IP addresses.

-5. Review the integration details.
+Review the integration status.
 The yellow light in 'Primary Channel' means that TunHub is waiting for the local collector proxy (Breeze) to connect.

-TunHub integration should have at least one route configured.
-A route is an entity that maps a private address in your network to the one which is reachable by Cloudaware.
-The route generates an alternate address which customers may use for adding integrations that require secure connection.
+The TunHub integration should have at least one configured route.
+A route maps a private address within your network to an address accessible by Cloudaware.
+It also generates an alternate address that can be used when adding integrations requiring a secure connection.

 Each private network resource requires a unique designated route to be configured in Cloudaware TunHub.

-*Description - the route name (= the resource name, e.g. MyCompany JIRA)
+Description - the route name (= the resource name, e.g. Jira)

 Remote Host - Domain Name or IP address of the resource in a private network

-***Remote Port - the port of the resource in a private network for Cloudaware to access (commonly 443)
+Remote Port - the port of the resource in a private network for Cloudaware to access, commonly 443Click Save.
+Allow some time for a route to get a green status, then proceed.

-4. Once the route is pre-configured and ready, get the generated Destination Host and Destination Port required for adding the integration in question.
+Once the route is pre-configured and ready, get the Destination Host and Destination Port generated for adding the integration in question.

 ---|---|